 At the rate electronics change these days, you’ll probably never be able to plug every leak at once.

-That’s why, if you don’t have the capacity to worry about obsolescence, it’s best to just find a trusted electronics manufacturer that also offers full obsolescence services.
+That’s why, if you don’t have the capacity to worry about obsolescence, it’s best to find a trusted electronics manufacturer that also offers complete obsolescence services.
 The very best ones at this will pretty much handle #s 1-6 above -- all in one.
 Sometimes an OEM’s best move is outsourcing the problem!

 Click below for more on aftermarket services: